pipeljs/pipel-react/packages/guide/quick.md

 )
 ```

-### Automatic Cleanup
+### Auto Cleanup

-All subscriptions are automatically cleaned up when the component unmounts:
+All subscriptions are automatically cleaned up on component unmount:

 ```tsx
 function Component() {